Email Mailing Lists

 The Fine Print

-The use of mailing lists must be consistent with the University's mission of instruction, research, and public service.
-It is not acceptable to use a list to pretend to be someone else or represent the University without authorization.
+The use of mailing lists must be consistent with the university's mission of instruction, research, and public service.
+It is not acceptable to use a mailing list to pretend to be someone else or represent the university without authorization.
 Personal use of mailing lists must be limited to incidental personal use only.
 All use of mailing lists must comply with the provisions of UCSC's Acceptable Use Policy and the UC Electronic Communications Policy.